-$^{^{7}}$ In general, HHS will find an excessive price when the domestic average manufacturing price exceeds 110% of the average price charged for such drug in so-called "reference countries" (i.e., Canada, the U.K., Germany, France, and Japan).
+8 In general, HHS will find an excessive price when the domestic average manufacturing price exceeds 110% of the average price charged for such drug in so-called "reference countries" (i.e., Canada, the U.K., Germany, France, and Japan).
 In assessing the extent to which the price is excessive (or if there is insufficient data to determine the average price of the drug in other countries), HHS will consider the following factors: (1) the size of the affected patient population; (2) the risk adjusted value of federal subsidies and investments related to the drug; (3) the costs associated with developing the drug; (4) whether the drug provided significant improvement in health outcomes when it was approved; (5) the cumulative global revenues generated by the drug; (6) whether the domestic average manufacturer price of the drug increased during any annual quarter by more than CPI-U; (7) a petition for a price determination made by person; and (8) any other factors HHS deems appropriate.

-Legislation O) verview Report Requirements Report Content Taxes Penalties Miscellaneous Similar to the Prescription Drug Price Relief Act of 2019 review for the preceding calendar year.
-Requires such reports to be made publicly available on the FDA website in a manner that is easy to find and understand.
-Cumulative global revenues generated by the drug; Annual net sales revenue generated by the drug in the U.S. and in the reference countries, for the entire year, and broken down for each quarter of the year; Itemized total expenditures on domestic and foreign drug R&D related to the drug; Total expenditures on domestic and foreign marketing and advertising related to the drug; Investments in human clinical trials related to the drug, for the entire year, and broken down for each quarter of the year, including grants; The estimated size of the affected patient population; Additional information the manufacturer chooses to provide related to drug pricing decisions; and Additional information required by HHS.
+Legislation Overview Report Requirements Report Content Taxes Penalties Miscellaneous the drug, for the entire year, and broken down for each quarter of the year, including grants; The estimated size of the affected patient population; Additional information the manufacturer chooses to provide related to drug pricing decisions; and Additional information required by HHS.
 HHS.
-Requires HHS' annual report to contain summary data regarding: The total number of drugs found to be excessively priced (and the name/manufacturer of such drugs); The total number of drugs found to be excessively priced (listed by manufacturer); The extent to which the prices of the drugs were higher than reasonable, on average; The total number of petitions HHS received to make excessive price determinations; A list of any manufacturers who failed to report information, as required; and Any other information HHS deems appropriate. revenues from sales for the previous calendar year.
-Medicare Part D Negotiations.
-If a manufacturer fails to enter into a negotiation and agree to the total payment that HHS identifies for drugs under Medicare Part D, subjects manufacturers to a civil monetary penalty that equals to: • Two times the difference between (1) the total revenue of such drug from all sales in the U.S. (beginning 9 months after HHS' identifies the excessive price), and (2) the total revenue of such drug after such time period that would have been received if the manufacturer charged the international reference price ; and • 50% of the revenue from U.S. sales of the drug in the first 90 days (beginning 9 months after HHS' identifies the excessive price), 75% of all revenue from such sales after such period, and 95% of all revenue from such sales in subsequent days until an Medicare Part D and furnished to an enrollee of a PDP or MA-PD plan, requires HHS negotiate the total payment (including any discounts, rebates, and other price concessions) that may be made with manufacturers, PDP sponsors, and MA organizations during a negotiated price period (as specified by HHS).
+Requires HHS' annual report to contain summary data regarding: The total number of drugs that were reviewed; The total number of drugs found to be excessively priced (and the name/manufacturer of such drugs); The total number of drugs found to be excessively priced (listed by manufacturer); The extent to which the prices of the drugs were higher than reasonable, on average; The total number of petitions HHS received to make excessive price determinations; A list of any manufacturers who failed to report information, as required; and Any other information HHS deems appropriate.
+Requires HHS to create an excessive drug price database that, at a minimum, includes: The name of the drug and manufacturer; Whether the drug was determined to have an excessive price; and The number of petition HHS received to make an excessive price determination for the drug. equals to: Two times the difference between (1) the total revenue of such drug from all sales in the U.S. (beginning 9 months after HHS' identifies the excessive price), and (2) the total revenue of such drug after such time period that would have been received if the manufacturer charged the international reference price; and 50% of the revenue from U.S. sales of the drug in the first 90 days (beginning 9 months after HHS' identifies the excessive price), 75% of all revenue from such sales after such period, and 95% of all revenue from such sales in subsequent days until an agreement is reached or an international reference price is reached. specified by HHS).
 Authorizes HHS to limit the negotiated price of drugs covered by Medicare Part D to below 110% of the average price charged for such drugs in the five reference countries (the so-called "international reference price").